splynx/docs/files/en/administration/main/roles/default_roles/default_roles.md

 ![img_000002](img_000002.png)

-Also, you can follow the permissions scheme of existing role when creating a new one
+Also, you can follow the permissions scheme of existing role when creating a new one:

 ![img_000003](img_000003.png)